tusq-at-usq/motion-analysis/README.md

 - 3DoF tracking from XYZ data
 - 6DoF tracking from XYZ and quaternion data
-- more to be included...
+- 6DoF tracking from 2-D projected blob data